I D-Interior Design

 I D 3433.
 Interior Design Portfolio I.3 Credit Hours.

-Prerequisite: ID 2364; majors only; sophomore standing.
-This course introduces various methods and formats of preparing a professional portfolio.
-An emphasis on the design of the portfolio, organization and delivery method including software applications necessary for the creation of portfolios.
-Students will exhibit personal design skills and achievements that will be assessed as part of the Interior Design Sophomore Portfolio Review.
+Prerequisite: I D 2364; majors only; sophomore standing.
+The course serves as an introduction to methods and formats of preparing a professional portfolio, with an emphasis on portfolio design, personal branding, and delivery methods.
+Each student will exhibit their design skills and achievements as part of the Interior Design Sophomore Portfolio Review.
 (Sp)

 I D 3440.
 Mentored Research Experience.3 Credit Hours.